elementx-ai/moodle-local-oauth/README.md

 3. If it went all ok, the plugin should redirect the user to something like: `http://yourapplicationdomain.com/foo?code=55c057549f29c428066cbbd67ca6b17099cb1a9e` *(that's a GET request to the Redirect URL given with the code parameter)*

 4. Using the code given, your application must send a POST request to `http://moodledomain.com/local/oauth/token.php`  having the following parameters: `{'code': '55c057549f29c428066cbbd67ca6b17099cb1a9e', 'client_id': 'EXAMPLE', 'client_secret': 'codeGivenAfterTheFormWasFilled', 'grant_type': 'authorization_code',   'scope': 'user_info'}`.

 5. If the correct credentials were given, the response should a JSON be like this: `{"access_token":"79d687a0ea4910c6662b2e38116528fdcd65f0d1","expires_in":3600,"token_type":"Bearer","scope":"user_info","refresh_token":"c1de730eef1b2072b48799000ec7cde4ea6d2af0"}`

-6. Finally, send a POST request to `http://moodledomain.com/local/oauth/user_info.php` passing the access token as a parameter, like: `{'access_token':'79d687a0ea4910c6662b2e38116528fdcd65f0d1'}`.
+6. Finally, send a POST request to `http://moodledomain.com/local/oauth/user_info.php` passing the access token in the body as `application/x-www-form-urlencoded`, like: `access_token:79d687a0ea4910c6662b2e38116528fdcd65f0d1`.

 7. If the token given is valid, a JSON containing the user information is returned.
 Ex: `{"id":"22","username":"foobar","idnumber":"","firstname":"Foo","lastname":"Bar","email":"foo@bar.com","lang":"en","phone1":"5551619192"}`